kmiller720/yajb/chapters/Chapter_1.md

 ##Introduction to the Console

-Open up your browser ( *I'll be using Chrome but very browser has a console.* ) and right-click any window.
+Open up your browser ( *I'll be using Chrome but every browser has a console.* ) and right-click any window.
 It should open a menu that has an `inspect` or `Inspect Console` option.
 That will open up a section that will have a tab called `Console`.
 Click that and you should have something like the following on your screen:

 ![Console in the Browser][Image_1]